Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Self-censorship is reinforced by the close relationship between an increasing number of Hong Kong media owners and the government in Beijing.
-These ties grew more formal in early 2008, when 10 owners—nearly half of the media owners in the territory, according to the Hong Kong Journalists’ Association—were named to the Chinese People’s Political Consultative Conference (CPPCC), a political advisory body that has little real influence over government policy but is often used by the CCP to co-opt powerful members of society.
-Among those named to the body were owners or major shareholders of some of the most prominent media groups in Hong Kong, including the Sing Tao Group, Oriental Press Group, and ATV.
+Such self-censorship stems in part from the close relationship between media owners and the central government.
+At least 10 owners sit on the Chinese People’s Political Consultative Conference (CPPCC), a political advisory body that has little real influence over government policy but is often used by the ruling Communist Party to co-opt powerful members of society.
 Several media owners are also current or former members of the National People’s Congress, China’s rubber-stamp parliament.
+In a further effort to influence the territory’s media landscape, the Communist Party mouthpiece, the People’s Daily, launched a branch in Hong Kong in November.

-Despite the increasing self-censorship, Hong Kong’s media remain outspoken, there is a high degree of professionalism among journalists, and political debate is vigorous in the diverse and partisan press.
+Despite the increasing self-censorship, Hong Kong’s media remain outspoken, there is a high degree of professionalism, and political debate is vigorous in the diverse and partisan press.
 Hong Kong has dozens of daily newspapers in both Chinese and English, and residents have access to satellite television and international radio broadcasts from services like the British Broadcasting Corporation (BBC).
-In recent years, however, publications known for their critical stance vis-a-vis the central government, such as the Apple Daily and the Epoch Times, have reported difficulties in attracting advertisers because of fears among private business owners that advertising in these publications would damage their economic interests on the mainland.
-Apple Daily founder Jimmy Lai estimated in 2007 that as a result of a coordinated advertising boycott by property developers, his paper lost HK$200 million (US$25 million) in revenue annually.
-The future of the government-owned Radio Television Hong Kong (RTHK), which has functioned as an editorially independent outlet, remained unclear in 2008.
-A 2007 review panel had recommended that a new public broadcaster be established but did not comment on the fate of RTHK; this was widely interpreted as a threat to media freedom and the continued existence of RTHK.
-In January 2008, the government announced that a promised consultation exercise on the broadcaster’s future had been put on hold indefinitely.
-There are no restrictions on internet access.
-Some 70 percent of the population uses the medium, giving Hong Kong the highest internet usage rate in Asia.
+In recent years, however, publications known for their criticism of the central government, such as the Apple Daily and the Epoch Times, have reported difficulties in attracting advertisers because of fears among private business owners that supporting these publications would damage their economic interests on the mainland.